alejandroliu/0ink.net/_posts/2019-02-19-installing-void.md

 For my hardware I had to add the option:

 - `intel_iommu=igfx_off`
-  To work around some strange bug.
+  - To work around some strange bug.
+- `i915.enable_ips=0`
+  - fixes a power saving mode problem on 4.1-rc6+

 Create the following script as `/boot/mkmenu.sh`